raganwald/presentations/optimism.md

 ^ I have had many high points in my life, but I also have had many low points.
 I have been jobless.
 I have been penniless.
 I have been friendless.
 I have been homeless.
 I have felt that I was pointless and that my life had no value.

-^ (As an aside, those of you who have not had this affliction may question this, but it is true, and part of what I will describe today will explain why it is difficult for people who feel optimistic to understand people who are pessimistic.)
+^ **Those of you who have not had this affliction may question this, but it is true, and part of what I will describe today will explain why it is difficult for people who feel optimistic and happy in life to understand people who are pessimistic and sad.**

 ---